nubificus/vaccel-tutorials/lab3/README.md

-Moreover, you can execute your application inside a VM transparently because the `virtio` plugin implements `vaccel_exec` for you, thus allowing you to run you code as if you were on the host.
+Moreover, you can execute your application inside a VM transparently because the `virtio` plugin implements `vaccel_exec` for you, thus allowing you to run your code as if you were on the host.

 In this lab, we will go through using the vAccel `exec` operation to execute an arbitrary piece of code.
 The process is straightforward: we build a simple